cryptidtech/multikey/README.md

 unit consists of a varuint encoded octet count followed by the octets of the data.

+### Key Comments

+By convention, the first data unit of every multikey contains the comment associated with the key.
+If there is no comment set, the data unit has a count varuint of 0 and no octets following the count.

 ## Private Keys

 Private keys are sensitive and should always be kept encrypted when at rest,